tokenika/eosfactory/teos/value_added.md

    ![intelisense](./docs/html/VScode/intelisense.png)

 3. Obviousely you'll be dealing with lots of errors in any code.
 Some can be spotted automatically with a compiler.
-Try `Tasks -> Run Task -> compile` to invoke the `CLANG` compiler.
+Try `Tasks -> Run Task -> Compile` to invoke the `CLANG` compiler.
 This is the output you should get:

    ![compile](./docs/html/VScode/compile.png)

 4. Now, Let's build the contract with the `WASM` compliler.
-For that use `Tasks -> Run Task -> build`.
+For that use `Tasks -> Run Task -> Build`.
 The result of the build process should look like this:

    ![build](./docs/html/VScode/build.png)

 5. Any contract has to be tested.
-Use `Tasks -> Run Task -> unittest`.
+Use `Tasks -> Run Task -> Unittest`.
 This is the output you should get:

    ![unittest](./docs/html/VScode/unittest.png)